TheophilusE/TheophilusE.dev/content/posts/programming-an-advanced-robot.md

 ## Introduction

-This post documents the creation process of an advanced robot for the FTC 2021-2022 (Freight Frenzy) season.
+This post documents the programming process of an advanced robot for the FTC 2021-2022 (Freight Frenzy) season.

 ## Drive Control Scheme